vmf-negentropy/vmf-negentropy/README.md

 Code repository for the study

 "A solution for the mean parametrization of the von Mises-Fisher distribution"

+You can find the current (updated) [manuscript here](https://github.com/vmf-negentropy/vmf-negentropy/blob/master/vonMisesNegEntropy_updated.pdf).

 ## Contents